enenra/space-engineers-utilities/README.md

 [![](https://upload.wikimedia.org/wikipedia/commons/thumb/8/82/Patreon_logo_with_wordmark.svg/512px-Patreon_logo_with_wordmark.svg.png)](https://www.patreon.com/Stollie)

 ## Credits
-* **Stollie** - So much general help but also writing everything havok-related, which I wouldn't have been able to do at all.
+* **Stollie** - So much general help but also writing everything character, export and MWM-related, which I wouldn't have been able to do at all.
-* **Harag** - Writing the original Blender SE plugin.
+* **Harag** - Writing the [original Blender SE plugin](https://github.com/harag-on-steam/se-blender).
 A lot of code in this addon is based on his.
 * **Kamikaze (Blender Discord)** - Writing the `remapMaterials()`-function and generally helping out constantly by answering a lot of questions.